evennia/evennia/docs/1.0/_sources/Components/Prototypes.md.txt

    return f"|r{args[0]}|n"
 ```

-> Note that we must make sure to validate input and raise `ValueError` if that fails.
-Also, it is *not* possible to use keywords in the call to the protfunc (so something like `$echo(text, align=left)` is invalid).
-The `kwargs` requred is for internal evennia use and not used at all for protfuncs (only by inlinefuncs).
+> Note that we must make sure to validate input and raise `ValueError` on failure.

+The parser will always include the following reserved `kwargs`:
+- `session` - the current [Session](evennia.server.ServerSession) performing the spawning.
+- `prototype` - The Prototype-dict this function is a part of.
+This is intended to be used _read-only_.
+Be careful to modify a mutable structure like this from inside the function - you can cause really hard-to-find bugs this way.
+- `current_key` - The current key of the `prototype` dict under which this protfunc is executed.

 To make this protfunc available to builders in-game, add it to a new module and add the path to that module to `settings.PROT_FUNC_MODULES`: